 Lucy is an

 AKC Certified therapy dog.
-We
+I am a

-program at the Castle Point and
+pet therapy program at the Castle

-Montrose VA Hospitals.
-We go
+Point and Montrose VA Hospitals.

-around visiting the patients.
-It
+We go around visiting the

-is a lot of fun watching the
+patients.
+It is a lot of fun

-patients brighten up when Lucy
+watching the patients brighten up

-walks into their room.
+when Lucy walks into their room.

-Having TBI, I found that training
+Having a brain injury, I found

-Lucy was very therapeutic for me,
+that training Lucy was very

-share my experience with the
+like to share my experience with

-returning combat Veterans with TBI
+the returning combat Veterans with

 The Veteran will work with